 Projects past and present

-ReAding across languages
+Reading across languages

 In 2022, I took up my old passion of cross-linguistic reading research again.
 I received funding from the DFG to conduct a study on single-word and pseudoword reading and spelling, involving 16 languages (for study proposal, see here).
+On the team for this project are Ms. Sara Chilson and Ms. Hanna Hampe.

 During my PhD, I studied cognitive processes underlying skilled reading and reading acquisition in German and English.
 My PhD advisors were Dr. Eva Marinus, Prof. Anne Castles, and Prof. Max Coltheart.
 You can find the full text of my thesis, "Methodological and theoretical issues in cross-linguistic reading research" here, at the Macquarie University website.

-Cognitive causes of Developmental Dyslexia
+Cognitive causes of Developmental Dyslexia (META-DYS)

 There are many theories of what is causing Developmental Dyslexia, and very little consensus.
 Specifically, many studies report some cognitive deficit in a group of participants with dyslexia, and follow-up studies fail to show such a group difference.
 This low replicability rate makes Developmental Dyslexia an interesting case study from the perspective of the Replication Crisis.
 We are working on a DFG-funded project to identify theoretical, methodological, and statistical issues that are related to replicability of studies testing theories of Developmental Dyslexia.
+On the team for this project are Ms. Anna (Yi) Leung and Ms. Tatiana Logvinenko

 How do we learn print-to-speech correspondences?